slothman-007/slothman-007/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Have formal education in Drafting and Design.
-I jumped into it at 15/16 years old and as time went on and started a career with it I found it wasn't a strong fit.
+I jumped into it at 15/16 years old and as time went on and started a career with it I found I wasn't enjoying it as much as I thought I would.
-      So here I am now learning the things stated above for the past 4/5 months trying to break into the industry doing something that I really enjoy.
+      So here I am now learning the things stated above for the past 4-5 months trying to break into the industry doing something that I really enjoy.

 <!---
 slothman-007/slothman-007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.